taustation-fan/taustation-fan.github.io/README.md

 Having an above-average intelligence (as shown by the stats ranking on your character page) makes courses faster.
 With "Exceptional" intelligence, you can reduce time to completion by 15%.
-You can also spend 99 bonds to speed up the course by 35%, so the combination of both halves the time.
+You can also spend 99 bonds to speed up the course by 50%, so the combination of both reduces the time to 35% of the original length.

 University courses are a long game.
-A typical module consist of courses that last 1, 7, 14 and 21 days, so more 6 weeks, and even with full acceleration it's more than three weeks.
+A typical module consist of courses that last 1, 7, 14 and 21 days, so more 6 weeks, and even with full acceleration it's more than two weeks.
 Thus you should be enrolled in a course all of the time to get the most of out it.

 One module that can be generally recommended is the collection of